leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 fcntl\(STDIN\_FILENO, F\_SETFL, oflags \| FASYNC\);

-Singal model actually provide a efficent _asynchronous_ approach to notify the readiness events for registered file descriptors.
+Singal actually provide a efficent _asynchronous_ multiplexer to notify the readiness events for registered file descriptors.
 But please keep in mind, the asynchronous only means for the readiness event notification method, not means I/O model itself.

 ### Asynchronous I\/O